churchlab/aws-utils/jupyter/README.md

 #### Setting up an interactive environment

 ##### Do once
 First, `deactivate` any environment you may currently be working in.
 Type `which pip3` and `which python3` and confirm the Python3 on your path is the one you installed above, and not one bundled in one of your virtualenv directories.
 On MACs for example, the path of your python3 should be something like `/usr/local/bin/python3`.
+Let's call this the "master" Python3.

-Install jupyter using this Python3.
+Install jupyter using the master Python3.

     pip3 install --upgrade pip3
     pip3 install jupyter

-Consider this to be a sort of "master" jupyter that we will use.
+Consider this to be the "master" jupyter that we will use.
 Jupyter by default, no matter from where you install it, stores configuration information in `~/.jupyter`.
 Our task now is simply to register python kernels created in our virtualenvs with this master jupyter so we can write code in notebooks.

 ##### Do with the creation of each new virtualenv.

-Now install the python kernel of our new environment among those recognized by jupyter.
+Again, working with the master Python3, install the python kernel of our new environment among those recognized by jupyter.

-    python -m ipykernel install --user --name <name_of_venv> --display-name "<display_name>"
+    python3 -m ipykernel install --user --name <name_of_venv> --display-name "<display_name>"

 Here, `<name_of_venv>` corresponds to the name of the virtual environment.
 For example if you created the environment at `/path/to/my_venv`, then use `my_venv` for `<name_of_venv>`.
 The `<display_name>` argument is simply the kernel name that will be displayed in the jupyter notebook interface when you try to create a new notebook, or want to switch between kernels.